Live UAS to command in one tap, without the proprietary encoder headache

-Ask any public-safety UAS pilot what goes wrong with live streaming during a real callout and you’ll hear the same two complaints.
-First, the setup — encoders to configure, links to generate, settings to fight while you’re also flying an aircraft over an active scene.
-Second, the latency — a feed delayed enough that what command sees isn’t what’s happening anymore.
+You are flying an aircraft over an active scene with one hand and trying to get the feed to command with the other.
+The encoder needs configuring, a link needs generating, a setting fights you, and the call is still developing underneath all of it.
+Ask any public safety UAS pilot what goes wrong with live streaming on a real callout and you’ll hear the same two complaints.
+First, the setup: encoders to configure, links to generate, settings to fight while you’re also flying.
+Second, the latency: a feed delayed enough that what command sees isn’t what’s happening anymore.

-Both problems trace back to the same root cause: most streaming tools were built for broadcast or general video, then pointed at public safety.
-BabbarOps was built the other way around — for the operator, for the callout.
+Both trace back to the same root cause.
+Most streaming tools were built for broadcast or general video, then pointed at public safety.
+BabbarOps was built the other way around, for the operator, for the callout.

 Traditional drone-to-command setups often require a specific encoder, a specific app, or a specific hardware chain to get a feed moving.
 That creates three failure points: